horaciovelvetine/horaciovelvetine/docs/self.md

 ## Usage

-Fork and clone to run locally, this is currently in develop and not deployed to heroke.
+Fork and clone to run locally, this is currently in develop and not deployed.
 Though that is the future intention.
+>>Local Deploy<<
 1) Run (parent dir): Should create a PostgreSql database locally to use rails db:create
 2) Run: To setup the necasary tables